unused/ruby-ftw/slides.md

 presentation and all code can be found there as well.

-If you want to contact me after the event you'll probably find some email address, but the easiest way is using Twitter.
+If you want to contact me after the event you'll probably find some email address when duckduckgo'ing my name.

+But the easiest way is to write me on Twitter.

-Thank you for joining!
+Thank you for joining, looking forward to your questions!
 -->